 AMP Core Lab – Procedures for Initiating a New Clinical Trial

-Investigators must communicate with the Lab Director or Lab Manager about potential clinical trials well in advance of any start date.
+Prior Communication and Approval.
+Investigators must communicate with the Lab Director or Lab Manager about potential clinical trials well in advance of grant submission and any trial start date.
 Our decision to support a trial hinges on a number of factors including: departmental priorities, identification of an appropriate study pathologist by the investigator, compatibility with existing clinical workflows, and the projected workload for the lab.
+AMP Core Labs requires identification of one or more study pathologists.

+Required Study Summary.
 If it is determined that the trial can be supported a written summary of the trial must be provided by the investigator.
-The summary should describe the study design and type of testing required, the duration of the study and planned patient accrual, and the tentative start date.
-This information along with contact details of the investigator and study coordinator are documented in the Lab’s server-based Clinical Trials Log.
+The summary should briefly describe the study and the study design.
+It must also indicate the type of testing required, the duration of the study, the planned patient accrual, and the planned start date.
+Significant changes will require submission of a revised summary.

-Modifications to the study design that impact on testing will usually require reevaluation and new price estimates.
-Pricing provided for one trial will not usually apply to another.
-Multi-year projects must will be charged current costs as indicated on this website.
-Given that Ventana reagent costs reproducibly increase by 3% per year, an annual increase of 5% should be projected.
+Price Estimates.
+A formal price estimate will be generated.
+Modifications to the study design that impact on testing will usually require reevaluation and new price estimates, and pricing provided for one trial will not usually apply to another.
+Multi-year projects will be charged current costs as reevaluated annually.
+Given that Ventana reagent costs alone increase by 3% per year, an annual increase of up to 5% should be projected.
 The department does not subsidize clinical trials.

-Prices for tests do not cover interpretive services.
-These are preferably covered by allocating appropriate effort for the study pathologist on the grant.
-If these services are not covered by the grant, prior arrangements must be made with the study pathologist in conjunction with the Business Office.
+Test Interpretation.
+Prices for tests include routine quality control, but do not cover interpretive services.
+These are best covered by allocating appropriate effort for the study pathologist on the grant.
+If these services cannot be covered by the grant, prior arrangements must be made with the study pathologist and Pathology & Immunology Business Office.
 Digital imaging or molecular services will require separate estimates.

+Test Protocols.
 All clinical trial specimens are accessioned, tracked, and reported in CoPath as a WCT specimen type.
-A specific test protocol is created in CoPath with the assistance of the study coordinator or investigator and the CoPath administrator.
+One or more test protocols are created in CoPath with the assistance of the study coordinator or investigator and the CoPath administrator.
 The test protocol always includes the assigned study name, but may include other information if more than one specimen is to be received for a given patient.

-For some trials multiple specimens may be received for the same patient at different times during the study with different procedures performed on each specimen.
-In such cases the study coordinator must provide sufficient information on each order to insure that the appropriate protocol is used.
+Specimen Requisitions.
+Requisitions must be carefully designed to reflect the requirements of the clinical trail.
+For some trials multiple specimens may be received for the same patient at different times during the study with different tests on each specimen.
+In such cases the study coordinator must provide sufficient information on each requisition to insure that the appropriate protocol is used.
 The terminology used for each successive specimen should be standardized and documented in the Clinical Trials Log at the time of setup.
+Likewise, if there are multiple arms to the study the specimen requisition must be designed to allow unambiguous ordering of the required test(s).
 It is never the responsibility of lab staff to determine the type of testing that applies to a given trial specimen.

 Creating a project on the Webportal

-Although all clinical trial specimens are accessioned in CoPath, cases can also be accessioned into the Webportal-based ordering and tracking system.
+Although all clinical trial specimens are accessioned in CoPath, cases can with prior approval be accessioned into the Webportal-based ordering and tracking system.
 This allows the study coordinator to generate a requisition for trial specimens that are not initially received by the Tissue Repository and permits the study coordinator to track the status of specimens online.

 The Lab Manager interacts with the clinical trial coordinator to create a Webportal project with an appropriate trial name, shared user name and password, and contact information for any electronic notifications.
 The same project is used for submitting online orders for each patient specimen associated with a given clinical trial.